kubeshop/botkube-docs/docs/configuration/rbac.md

 ### Architecture

-Botkube uses its own cluster credentials to generate a temporary kubeconfig and the temporary kubeconfig only impersonates the requested user/group.
-To learn more about user impersonation refer to [kubernets docs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation).
+Botkube uses its own cluster credentials to generate a temporary kubeconfig and the temporary kubeconfig only [impersonates](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) the requested user/group.

 For source plugins the kubeconfig is generated once - during plugin startup.
 For executor plugins the kubeconfig is generated every time a command is sent to the plugin, which allows